dzekelid/content/_listings/microsoft-graph/groups-id-drive-items-parent-id-children-filename-content-put.md

 ---
 swagger: "2.0"
 info:
-  title: Microsoft Graph API
+  title: Microsoft Graph API Upload Or Replace The Contents Of A Drive Item
-  description: 'Microsoft Graph exposes multiple APIs from Office 365 and other Microsoft
+  description: Upload or replace the contents of a driveItem The simple upload API
-    cloud services through a single endpoint: https://graph.microsoft.com.
-Microsoft Graph simplifies queries that would otherwise be more complex.'
+    allows you to provide the contents of a new file or update the contents of an existing file in a single API call.
+This method only supports files up to 4MB in size.
   version: 1.0.0
 host: graph.microsoft.com
 basePath: /